Hongske/subeta/custom-css/Modernised/README.md

 ## ⭐ Changelog

-- <strong>📅 2024/03/11</strong>
+- <strong>📅 2024/03/12</strong>
+  -

+<br>
+<details>
+<summary>📅 2024 March</summary>

+- <strong>2024/03/11</strong>
   - Added option `--color-primary-mobile`, so that you can have a different theme color on mobile
   - Added options `--floating-item-top`, `--floating-item-bottom`, `--floating-item-left`, `--floating-item-right` and `--floating-item-transform`, so that you can pick the placement of floating items (easiest through the generator)
   - Added option `--display-forum-avatar`, to show avatars again (in the form of a headshot)
   - Fixed display for the intro-texts for Dara, Jogoh and Ujin
   - Fixed display of items in user shops when there's categories present

-<br>
-<details>
-<summary>📅 2024 March</summary>

-- <strong>📅 2024/03/10</strong>
+- <strong>2024/03/10</strong>
   - Created a theme code generator to make it easier to customise the theme
 - <strong>2024/03/09</strong>
   - Added option `--number-of-boards` to change the number of boards per row